basho-labs/little_riak_book/en/04-operators.md

 an installation to discover potential problems.
 If it finds any, it also recommends potential resolutions.

-Riaknostic exists seperately from the core project, but is meant to be downloaded and integrated with an installation.
+Riaknostic exists separately from the core project, but is meant to be downloaded and integrated with an installation.

 http://riaknostic.basho.com/